garrandall/popular-music-data/tracks/castles-in-the-air-don-mclean.md

 And if she asks you why you can tell her that I told you That I'm tired of Castles in the Air
-I've got a dream I want the world to share an' castle walls Just leave me to despair
+I've got a dream I want the world to share and castle walls Just leave me to despair

 Hills of forest green where the mountains touch the sky